abdalkreem15/todo-list/README.md

 ## Future Updates

-- No future updates planned for now
+- No future updates planned for now if there are any bugs feel free to point them out

 ---